Javascript is not enabled.

 • Notice and observe.
 The next time you notice a running commentary in your mind, pause and notice your thoughts and any feelings they trigger.
 Try to observe your thoughts and feelings neutrally, without judging them.

 • Allow and accept.
-Resist the urge to distract yourself from the thoughts by shifting your focus.
+Resist the urge to distract yourself from the thoughts by shifting your focus away from them.
 Instead, turn your attention toward the thoughts.
 Make space for them — again, without adding any judgment — and accept them.
+Note that the thought chatter in your mind may not even be true.

-• Open your mind.
-Without pushing your mental chatter away, let in new thoughts.
+• Let thoughts pass.
 Give all your thoughts — negative, positive or neutral — a nod of recognition and watch them pass.
 Noticing the transient nature of thoughts can help you feel less controlled by them.

 Why

 If your mind seems to gravitate to negative thoughts, welcome to being human.
 The “negativity bias” is thought to be a holdover from early in human history, when dangers and threats abounded.
-In mindfulness exercises, you practice acknowledging thoughts and feelings without getting bogged down by them.
-Research supports the mental health benefits of mindfulness.
-In a study of 68 adults ages 18 to 55 living in Munich, those who engaged in a mindfulness practice — a five-minute body scan at bedtime — for at least 10 days in a row experience less negative thinking and lower stress than a group that did not do the scan, according to a 2023 report in JMIR Mental Health.
+In mindfulness exercises, you acknowledge thoughts and feelings without getting bogged down by them, a process known as "decentering."
+There's evidence that mindfulness techniques — especially the skill of decentering — was tied to less stress, anxiety and depression, according to a meta-analysis of 57 studies with a total of 18,515 participants published in Mindfulness in 2024.

 You’ve reached content that’s exclusive to AARP members.